Click here for a complete list of CME opportunities.

 |Statins (esp. lovastatin and simvastatin)|

-Recently, more data has become available about polypharmacy related issues among PLWH.
-In a cross-sectional analysis of the Veterans Administration electronic medical and pharmacy records from October 2009 to September 2010, 16,989 HIV-positive adults receiving antiretroviral therapy and 47,613 HIV-negative adults were identified and assessed for polypharmacy (Edelman 2013; Edelman 2013a).
-For both the HIV-positive adults and controls, mortality was greater with a higher number of medications, particularly in those who took ≥5 medications.
+In a cross-sectional analysis of the Veterans Administration electronic medical and pharmacy records from October 2009 to September 2010, 16,989 adult PLWH receiving antiretroviral therapy and 47,613 HIV-uninfected adults were identified and assessed for polypharmacy (Edelman 2013; Edelman 2013a).
+For both groups, mortality was greater with a higher number of medications, particularly in those who took ≥5 medications.
 For PLWH patients receiving 3-4 medications, 5-7 medications, and 8 or more medications, hazard ratios for mortality were approximately 1.4, 2.1, and 2.1, respectively, while for controls they were 1.4, 1.5, and 1.9, respectively.
 The association between polypharmacy and increased mortality is concerning.
 In addition, data from the HOPS cohort indicated that in PLWH 50 years and older, 54% experienced polypharmacy compared to 34% of PLWH less than 50 years old (Holtzman 2013).

 Despite its shortcomings, the Cockcroft-Gault equation is still primarily used by the FDA, product package inserts and guidelines when drug dosing guidance is needed (Dowling 2010; Lamb 2003).
 This document recognizes that many labs provide an eGFR rather than a creatinine clearance based on Cockcroft-Gault.
-Since many aging patients may already have some level of chronic kidney disease, the eGFR derived from the MDRD equation may be used to facilitate renal dosing of medications as long as it is unadjusted for body surface area.
-Common medications requiring renal dose adjustment include acyclovir, fluconazole, gabapentin, H2-antagonists and most nucleoside RTIs (Table 3).
+Since many aging patients may already have some level of chronic kidney disease, the eGFR derived from the MDRD equation may be used to facilitate renal dosing of medications if it is unadjusted for body surface area.
+Common medications requiring renal dose adjustment include acyclovir, fluconazole, gabapentin, H2-antagonists and most nucleoside reverse transcription inhibitors (Table 3).
 Meperidine should be avoided in patients with renal insufficiency, as should most non-steroidal anti-inflammatory agents.
 In addition, non-steroidal agents are associated with an increased risk of gastrointestinal bleeding.
-For HIV-infected patients, preliminary studies suggest that tenofovir requires closer monitoring in an older individual than in a younger cohort (Moore 2010).
-It is unknown whether the new formulation of tenofovir alafenamide will also require this careful renal monitoring.
+For PLWH, preliminary studies suggest that tenofovir requires closer monitoring in an older individual than in a younger cohort (Moore 2010); the NIH has recommended avoiding TDF use for patients with CKD (creatinine clearance <60 mL/min) (Hall 2011; DHHS 2019).
+To date, studies evaluating the new formulation of tenofovir alafenamide (TAF) shows significantly lower numbers of renal events with regimens involving tenofovir alafenamide compared to those involving tenofovir disoproxil fumarate after 48 weeks of therapy (Tao 2020).
+However, dosage adjustments or discontinuations of TAF may be recommend for patients with decreased creatinine clearance and not on concurrent hemodialysis (DHHS 2019).

 Not only does the clinician need to consider renal dysfunction, but also hepatic function in the correct dosing of medications.
-Hepatic dysfunction, while it can occur in co-infected individuals, is not limited to that population but also in patients with other forms of dysfunction, such as those caused by alcoholic cirrhosis, etc. Medications that are hepatically metabolized may accumulate to supra-therapeutic concentrations in patients with hepatic dysfunction.
+Hepatic dysfunction, while it can occur in patients co-infected with HIV and hepatitis B and/or C, is not limited to that population but also in patients with other forms of dysfunction, such as those caused by alcoholic cirrhosis, etc. Medications that are hepatically metabolized may accumulate to supra-therapeutic concentrations in patients with hepatic dysfunction.
 The risk of toxicity can be reduced by dose adjustment.
-Rather than utilizing transaminases to determine hepatic dysfunction, hepatic function is best measured by the use of the Child-Pugh score which should be calculated and utilized to determine the proper medication dose.
+Rather than utilizing transaminases to determine hepatic dysfunction, hepatic function is best measured using the Child-Pugh score which should be calculated and utilized to determine the proper medication dose.

-Antiretrovirals that require dose adjustment based on hepatic function include abacavir, non-nucleoside reverse transcriptase inhibitors and protease inhibitors.
+Antiretrovirals that require dose adjustment based on hepatic function include abacavir and atazanavir.
+Doravirine (an NNRTI approved in 2018) has not been evaluated in patients with Child-Pugh Class C hepatic dysfunction (DHHS 2019), while integrase inhibitors may not be recommended in patients with more severe hepatic insufficiency.
 Specific dosing information for antiretrovirals as well as details on calculating a Child-Pugh score can be found in the DHHS Guidelines for the Use of Antiretroviral Agents.
 For the most up-to- date information and for non-antiretroviral medications, the clinician is strongly advised to consult a clinical pharmacist to determine the necessity, and if needed, proper dose of medications for patients with hepatic dysfunction.

 For additional information on drug-drug interactions, providers are advised to utilize the tables in the DHHS Guidelines for the Use of Antiretroviral Agents or the CDC/NIH Guidelines for the Prevention and Treatment of Opportunistic Infections.
 More updated information in an interactive format may be found at University of California San Francisco, HIV In Site Database of Antiretroviral Drug Interactions (http://arv.ucsf.edu) or the Toronto General Hospital Immunodeficiency Clinic Drug Interaction Tables (www.hivclinic.ca/main/drugs_interact.html).
 For additional information on renal dosing, the DHHS guidelines provide a valuable reference for medication dosing in settings or renal or hepatic dysfunction.